nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf-v5/installation.md

 ### Configuring volumes

-Weather you have created a new `PersistentVolume` and `PersistentVolumeClaim`, or you are referencing an existing `PersistentVolumeClaim`, update the `app-protect-bundles` volume to reference your `PersistentVolumeClaim`.
+Whether you have created a new `PersistentVolume` and `PersistentVolumeClaim`, or you are referencing an existing `PersistentVolumeClaim`, update the `app-protect-bundles` volume to reference your `PersistentVolumeClaim`.

 Example helm values: